Tramadol Addiction: Sign and Symptoms

 Am I Addicted to Tramadol?

-• Tramadol tolerance: Abusing tramadol quickens the rate with which you develop a tolerance to the opioid, which means you need higher doses in order to feel high.
+• Tramadol tolerance: Abusing tramadol quickens the rate at which you develop a tolerance to the opioid.
+This means you need higher doses to feel high.
 If you notice that you don’t experience the same effects with the same dose, it’s likely that you’ve developed a tolerance.
 This can be dangerous, as taking higher tramadol doses increases the risk of overdose.
 While tolerance alone doesn’t mean you have an addiction, it is a risk factor for addiction.

-• Physical dependence: Tramadol abuse can lead to physical dependence, which means that you’ll experience distressing withdrawal symptoms when you suddenly stop using tramadol.
-Again, dependence isn’t the same as an addiction but it’s certainly a sign of addiction.
+• Physical dependence: Tramadol abuse can lead to physical dependence.
+This means that you’ll experience distressing withdrawal symptoms when you suddenly stop using the medication.
+Again, dependence isn’t the same as an addiction, but it’s certainly a sign of addiction.

 Additionally, you may experience negative consequences in many different areas of your life, such as:

 If you or someone you care about exhibits these signs and symptoms of tramadol addiction, it’s never too late to get help.
-Call 800-681-1058 (Info iconWho Answers?) to speak to a recovery specialist about tramadol addiction treatment options.
+Call 800-681-1058 (Info iconSponsored) to speak to a recovery specialist about tramadol addiction treatment options.

 How Long Can You Take Tramadol?